Politics

 For admirers, Harris combines Barack Obama and Hillary Clinton.
 An African American woman in the top job would be terrific for America’s soul.
 Harris would smash the final glass ceiling in a country with a dark legacy of slavery and misogyny.

 Indians who dislike Harris constantly point out that her Tamil Brahmin grandfather belonged to the elite Indian Administrative Service (IAS) and was an acolyte of Jawaharlal Nehru, the first prime minister of India.
-For them, good old Kamala is being disingenuous when claiming to suffer from discrimination because she is a card-holding member of the elite with an IAS grandfather.
+For them, good old Kamala is being disingenuous when claiming to suffer from discrimination because she is a card-holding member of the elite.

 Many Republicans take a view of Harris that is best left unsaid.
 She has the same effect on them as a full moon on werewolves.
 In essence, Republicans do not trust Harris and view her with profound disgust.